Reinaldo Arenas: Death

-In 1987, Arenas was diagnosed with AIDS; he continued to write and speak out against the Cuban government.
+In 1987, Arenas was diagnosed with AIDS but continued to write and speak out against the Cuban government.
 He mentored many Cuban exile writers, including John O'Donnell-Rosales.
-After battling AIDS, Arenas died of an intentional overdose of drugs and alcohol on December 7, 1990, in New York City.
-In a suicide letter written for publication, Arenas wrote: Due to my delicate state of health and to the terrible depression that causes me not to be able to continue writing and struggling for the freedom of Cuba, I am ending my life ...
-I want to encourage the Cuban people abroad as well as on the Island to continue fighting for freedom. ...
-Cuba will be free.
-I already am.
-In 2012, Arenas was inducted into the Legacy Walk, an outdoor public display which celebrates LGBT history and people.
+Arenas died on December 7, 1990, in New York City.
+The cause of death was suicide.

+In 2012, Arenas was inducted into the Legacy Walk, an outdoor public display that celebrates LGBT history and people.